vstigial/Simple-Image-Format/README.md

 Some Examples are located in the `imgs` folder.

 ### `2col.txt`
-This file draws 10 pixels on the screen, 2 rows with 5 pixels in each row.
+This file draws 10 pixels on the window, 2 rows with 5 pixels in each row.
 A gradient from black to blue is drawn.

 ### `smile.txt`
-This file draws a simple smile to the screen.
+This file draws a simple smile to the window.

 ### `largegradient.txt`
 An enlarged version of 2col.txt.